Join our newsletter

 MG

-Unfortunately, this is a boring story of logistics and time and place of how things happen, but the ideas are more important.
-But if you see the world as a complicated big place, because you travel a lot and you see how different things are in different places, and I mean, Krens had that.
-He felt comfortable in odd corners of the world.
-One of my first projects there was to work on this exhibition of Russian avant-garde art with 12 curators: four Russians, four Germans, four Americans.
-You can imagine how politically and aesthetically fraught that curatorial group was as a committee trying to do that.
-Meanwhile, we were trying to go to Russia back and forth to negotiate loans.
-So when Carmen Jimenez walked into the office and said the city of Bilbao and the Basque country is trying to create more independence, the ETA, the separatists, were trying to separate the Basque region.
-And the government was trying to find peaceable means to create identity.
-And it was like, yeah, we need more space for art and we should think internationally and we should make partnerships.
-And so it was not a hard leap, whereas most people might have just said, “What?
+Meanwhile, we were going back and forth to Russia to negotiate loans.
+One day Carmen Jimenez walked into the office and said, “the city of Bilbao and the Basque country is trying to create more independence.
+The ETA, known as the “separatists,” were trying to separate the Basque region.
+The government was trying to find peaceable means to create a new identity.
+They knew they needed more space for art and sought out international partnerships.
+It was not a hard leap for us, whereas most people might have just said, “What?
 An industrial city in the north of Spain, where there’s terrorism and we’re going to go?”
 [Laughs.]
 But for him, that was cool.
-Then I was assigned to help negotiate, go to California to work in Frank Gehry’s office.
-Then many other things happened.
-I proposed that we bring the curators downtown.
-Soho used to be a place where there was art.
+Then I was assigned to help negotiate the architecture for the project.
+I went to California to work in Frank Gehry’s office.
+Many other things happened during this time.
+I also proposed that we bring the curators to work downtown.
+Soho used to be a place where there was art, whether it be in galleries, etc.

 EO